-Whether you’re a coffee fanatic, or you just like a cup on your morning commute — you know how important it is to go to a good coffee house.
-There’s nothing worse than handing over your morning, to receive a sad, tasteless coffee.
+Whether you’re a coffee fanatic, or you just like a cup on your morning commute – you know how important it is to go to a good coffee house.
+There’s nothing worse than handing over your money, to receive a sad, bland coffee.

 In this article, we’ve researched the best coffee shops in Melbourne.
 That’s right, 15 coffee shops to choose from.
-We’re giving you mad options.
+We’re giving you plenty of options.

 So whether you like a shot of espresso, a cappuccino, or a nitro cold brew, we’ve got you covered.

 Location: 495 Collins Street, Melbourne VIC 3000

 First up on our list of the best 15 coffee shops in Melbourne, is Bonnie.

 Bonnie specializes in cold drip coffee.
 They use a slow extraction method, which produces top-quality coffee.
 All of their beans are house-roasted, and have a superb filter range.

 If you try the Indonesian Wahana Estate, you’ll get daring notes of ‘pineapple, coriander, and green melon’.
 Even their house blend tastes out of this world.
 It’s a full-bodied, medium roast with notes of toffee.